Square Foot Gardening

 Square foot gardening has become popular as people who do not have a lot of space want to grow more of their own food.
 The concept was developed by Mel Bartholomew but has been adapted by many others since then.
 You can grow an incredible amount of food through a combination of succession planting and closely spacing the plants in the garden area.

-A grid of one foot squares is made with string tied to nails driven vertically into the tops of the garden sides.
+A grid of one-foot squares is made with a string tied to nails driven vertically into the tops of the garden sides.
 Two uprights are placed at the southern corners of the garden and a board run across the top of these.
 String is run from the bottom board up to the top board at the proper intervals for the plants (more on that later).

 A similar arrangement is made on the northern side of the garden.
 In the spring, tall plants and ones needing trellising are planted in the south while the short crops are planted in the north.
 In the fall, reverse the procedure.
 This way the tall plants do not shade the short ones.